“The Hidden Hand” Dune: Prophecy Season 1, Episode 1 review

 • Exposition Overload- 6

-• The first 10 mins may lose some viewers but I promise the narrative definitely finds it’s footing after that mark and the rest of the time is much more engaging and interesting.
+• The first 10 minutes may lose some viewers, but I promise the narrative definitely finds its footing after that mark, and the rest of the time is much more engaging and interesting.

 • Solid Seeding- 8